Ariello05/Newton/README.md

 # Newton-api-example

+## This project was built using:
-This project uses https://github.com/aunyks/newton-api to solve simple math problems.
+- This project uses [Newton-api](https://github.com/aunyks/newton-api) to solve simple math problems.
-Communication with API uses https://square.github.io/retrofit/
+- Communication with API uses [Retrofit](https://square.github.io/retrofit/)